Apache2 is the most popular web server in use today. Most websites and web apps in operation are likely running Apache2 web servers.

 <Directory /var/www/> Options FollowSymLinks AllowOverride None Require all granted </Directory>

-Save the file and restart Apache2 to load the new configuration settings.
+Then, save the file and restart Apache2 to load the new configuration settings.

-If you want to save time, just run the commands below to make the same change above.
+If you want to save time, just run the commands below to make the exact change above.
 This one-line command will edit the configuration file and remove the word Indexes from the Options line.

 sudo sed -i "s/Options Indexes FollowSymLinks/Options FollowSymLinks/" /etc/apache2/apache2.conf

-Save the file and restart Apache2 and you’re done.
+Save the file and restart Apache2, and you’re done.